Egbert Van Alstyne: Biography

 Van Alstyne was born in Marengo, Illinois.
 After some time touring in Vaudeville he moved to New York City, initially working as a Tin Pan Alley song-plugger until he was able to make his living as a songwriter.
 He teamed with lyricist Harry H. Williams.
 Their first success was "Navajo" which was introduced in the Broadway musical Nancy Brown in 1903 and became one of the first records by Billy Murray early in 1904.
-Their best remembered song is In the Shade of the Old Apple Tree from 1905.
+Their best remembered song is "In the Shade of the Old Apple Tree" from 1905.

+In 1913 Egbert Van Alstyne and lyricist Gus Kahn began a productive partnership creating several notable hits of the era, including "Memories".

-Other Van Alstyne hits included "Won't You Come Over to My House?", "I'm Afraid to Come Home in the Dark", and "Memories".
+Other Van Alstyne hits included "Won't You Come Over to My House?" and "I'm Afraid to Come Home in the Dark".

 Van Alstyne shares credit with Tony Jackson on the hit "Pretty Baby".
 It was common for Tin Pan Alley publishers to add the name of one of their famous hit makers to tunes, and many have speculated this as being the main reason for Van Alstyne's name appearing on the piece, but Van Alstyne may have had a hand in writing or modifying the verse to Jackson's famous chorus.

 He recorded a number of piano rolls.

 Van Alstyne lived for many years in Chicago.
 He died there on July 9, 1951, and was buried in Memorial Park Cemetery in Evanston, Illinois.